 - Zoom tech support tips - tips for hosting events in a virtual setting

-Chapters and regions are welcome to host virtual networking events for members-only.
+Chapters, regions, branches, and affinity groups are welcome to host virtual networking events for HBA members-only.
 We suggest offering chapter-specific events to help locals connect with other locals and avoid overly large groups that may be hard to manage.
 Please click here to see some networking event ideas that may also help inspire you.

 Virtual networking event pricing: at the leader's discretion

 - Virtual networking events should be open for registration following the typical event setup procedures on the HBA website.
-Virtual meeting login instructions (Zoom, WebEx, etc) should be included in the “Additional Information” section when submitting your event.
+Virtual meeting login instructions (Zoom, WebEx, etc) should be included when submitting your event.
 These instructions will be sent via email to registrants automatically when they sign up.

 Virtual networking webinar platform options: